Huneric: Reign

-However, not long after the ordination of Eugenius, Huneric reversed himself and began to once again persecute Catholics.
-Furthermore, he tried to make Catholic property fall to the state, but when this caused too much protest from the Eastern Roman Emperor, he chose to banish a number of Catholics to a faraway province instead.
-On February 1, 484 he organized a meeting of Catholic bishops with Arian bishops, but on February 24, 484 he forcibly removed the Catholic bishops from their offices and banished some to Corsica.
+Furthermore, he tried to make Nicene property fall to the state, but when this caused too much protest from the Eastern Roman Emperor, he chose to banish a number of Nicene Christians to a faraway province instead.
+On February 1, 484 he organized a meeting of Nicene bishops with Arian bishops, but on February 24, 484 he forcibly removed the Nicene bishops from their offices and banished some to Corsica.
 A few were executed, including the former proconsul Victorian along with Frumentius and other wealthy merchants, who were killed at Hadrumetum after refusing to become Arians.
+Yves Modéran estimated that around 20% of the bishops in Africa converted to Arianism in response to the persecution.
+However, Huneric died that year and his successor, Gunthamund, allowed those exiled to return.
 Among those exiled was Vigilius, bishop of Thapsus, who published a theological treatise against Arianism.

 Additionally, Huneric murdered many members of the Hasdingi dynasty and also persecuted Manichaeans.

 Towards the end of his reign, the Moors in the Aurès Mountains (in modern-day Algeria) successfully rebelled from Vandal rule.

+Only three pieces of legislation from the Vandal Kingdom exist today in partial or total form and all three came from the reign of Huneric.

+Huneric renamed Hadrumetum to Unuricopolis, in honor of himself.

 Upon his death Huneric was succeeded by his nephew Gunthamund, who reigned until 496.
 A lurid account of Huneric's death by putrefaction and "an abundance of worms" is included in the Historia persecutionis Africanae Provinciae, temporibus Genserici et Hunirici regum Wandalorum (History of the African Province Persecution, in the Times of Genseric and Huneric, the Kings of the Vandals), written by his contemporary, Victor of Vita, although it is probable that this particular section was added at a later date.